Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Unidentified Analyst

-Hi.
-This is [indiscernible] on for Maury.
-I guess a couple of questions for the IND study of the ATS2271 do you expect to include like nonhuman primates data or if we can provide some more perspective into what to expect?
+This is [Brice] (Ph) on for Maury.
+I guess a couple of quick questions.
+For the IND-enabling studies on the ATA2271, do you expect to include like nonhuman primates later?
+Or if you can provide some more perspective into what to expect.

 Operator

-I think his line is disconnected and he is dialing back in now.
-One moment.
+I think his line is disconnected, and he's dialing back in now, one moment [Technical Difficulty]

 Unidentified Analyst